aerius-labs/mpc_node/README.md

 Please ensure that your code adheres to the existing style conventions and includes appropriate tests.

+## Acknowledgements
+This work is heavy inspired from and is an extension of work done by ZenGo [here](https://github.com/ZenGo-X/multi-party-ecdsa/)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for details.